samuelgr/Xidi/README.md

 # Getting Started

+1. Ensure the system is running Windows 10 or 11.
+Xidi is built to target Windows 10 or 11 and does not support older versions of Windows.

-1. Ensure the [Visual C++ Runtime for Visual Studio 2019](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist) is installed.
+1. Ensure the [Visual C++ Runtime for Visual Studio 2022](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist) is installed.
 Xidi is linked against this runtime and will not work without it.
 If running a 64-bit operating system, install both the x86 and the x64 versions of this runtime, otherwise install just the x86 version.

 1. Download the latest release of Xidi.